Worried About Going Solar? 4 Essential Considerations for Your Home

 For homeowners who have a home solar system with battery backup, storing solar energy in batteries means they'll be able to use solar power even when their solar panels can't generate enough electricity.

 We'll cover more about solar storage and battery backup later in another post, but for now, it's important to note that solar energy is only as valuable as you have a way of storing or using the sun's power!

 Do You Qualify For Solar Incentives & Solar Tax Credits When You Install Your Solar Cells?

 You need to do a little research before making any solar panel decision - but it's worth the effort.
-With solar panels on your home you can save money and help reduce our carbon footprint at the same time.
+With solar panels on your home, you can save money and help reduce your carbon footprint at the same time.

 Contact our team today to get a free estimate and solar consultation to determine if solar is the right move for you